Faculty and Staff

 The Biomedical Forensic Sciences faculty consists of full-time and part-time instructors and professors trained in various fields of forensic science – including but not limited to – the fields of forensic DNA analysis, chemistry, trace evidence analysis, biology, arson and explosives, toxicology, pathology, medico-legal death investigation and pattern evidence.

-All faculty have been recruited from local, state and federal law enforcement as well as the Schools of Law and Medicine.
+All faculty have been recruited from local, state and federal forensic laboratories as well as the law enforcement and legal communities.

 Associate Professor, Director Biomedical Forensic Sciences (email@example.com)